 Other symptoms of intussusception include:

-Not everyone has all of the symptoms.
-Some infants have no obvious pain.
+Not everyone has all the symptoms.
+Some babies have no obvious pain.
 Some children don't pass blood or have a lump in the belly.
 And some older children have pain but no other symptoms.

 Intussusception is rare in adults.
 Also, because symptoms of the disorder often overlap with the symptoms of other disorders, it's more challenging to identify.
 The most common symptom is belly pain that comes and goes.
-Nausea and vomiting also may occur.
-People sometimes have symptoms for weeks before seeking medical attention.
+Nausea and vomiting also may happen.
+People sometimes have symptoms for weeks before seeking medical help.

-Intussusception requires emergency medical care.
+Intussusception needs emergency medical care.
 If you or your child develops the symptoms listed above, seek medical help right away.

-In infants, pulling the knees to the chest and crying are often symptoms of belly pain.
+In babies, pulling the knees to the chest and crying are often symptoms of belly pain.

-Your intestine is shaped like a long tube.
-In intussusception, one part of your intestine — usually the small intestine — slides inside an adjacent part.
+The intestine is shaped like a long tube.
+In intussusception, one part of the intestine — usually the small intestine — slides inside a part next to it.
 This is sometimes called telescoping because it's similar to the way a collapsible telescope slides together.

-In some cases in adults, the telescoping is caused by a growth in the intestine, such as a polyp or a tumor, called a lead point.
+In adults, the telescoping sometimes is caused by a growth in the intestine, such as a polyp or a tumor, called a lead point.
 The typical wavelike contractions of the intestine grab this lead point and pull it and the lining of the intestine into the bowel ahead of it.
-In most cases, however, no cause can be found for intussusception.
+In most people, however, no cause can be found for intussusception.

-In most cases of intussusception in children, the cause is unknown.
-Intussusception seems to occur more often in the fall and winter.
-And because many children with the problem also have flu-like symptoms, some suspect a virus may play a role in the condition.
-Sometimes, a lead point can be identified as the cause of the condition — most frequently the lead point is a pouch in the lining of the small intestine (Meckel's diverticulum).
+In most children with intussusception, the cause is unknown.
+Intussusception seems to happen more often in the fall and winter.
+And because many children with the condition also have flu-like symptoms, some experts suspect that a virus may play a role in the condition.
+Sometimes, a lead point can be identified as the cause of the condition.
+Most frequently, the lead point is a pouch in the lining of the small intestine, a condition called Meckel diverticulum.

 In adults, intussusception is usually the result of a medical condition or procedure, including: